Skip to main content

 Cost of delay

-Patients often contact multiple clinics; vague leads lose to clearer next steps.
+Patients often contact multiple clinics; vague inquiries lose to clearer next steps.

 What a Zen Planner-connected physiotherapy website does instead